caseyprovost/caseyprovostcom/_posts/2019-08-05-jsonapi-on-rails-part-1.markdown

 ## Create The New Application

 To create a new Rails API we are going to use the Graphiti template to generate the new project.
 We are going to call this app "Less Projects".
 In the command below you will notice the `-T` flag which tells Rails to skip Test::Unit.
-Since we are using there is no need for the second testing library.
+Since we are using RSpec there is no need for the second testing library.

 {% highlight bash %}
 # Generate the project